seneeraj/Real_Time_News_Tracker/README.md

-# 🗞️ Real-Time News Tracker (Console Version)
+# 🗞️ Real-Time News Tracker

-This is a Python script to fetch and display the latest news using the NewsAPI.
+This is a Python script to fetch and display the latest news using the NewsAPI with the help of streamlit

 ## Features